Editor’s note: This is a guest post from Kyle J. Byard.

 It seems to me that a lot of men these days believe dates fall into one of three categories:

 3. Dinner and a movie

 Put yourself in the shoes of the girl who’s agreed to go out with you.
 Even if she likes you she’s taking a chance by going out with you.
 The modern world is a busy place with a lot of things to occupy our time.
-A date needs to be memorable in order to set you apart from other potential suitors and frankly you’re not going to stand out going with the old dinner and a movie routine.
+First date ideas need to be memorable in order to set you apart from other potential suitors and frankly you’re not going to stand out going with the old dinner and a movie routine.

 So I’ve decided to list a few suggestions that will help you plan a date that will stick with a girl long after it’s over.
 Even if the relationship doesn’t end up working out there’s still some gratification that the dates you took her on may very well become the standard by which she judges any dates she goes on in the future.

 Suggestion #1: Your First Date Is the “Conversation Date”

 In junior high “going out” meant that you claimed to be somebody’s “boyfriend” (it usually helped if the girl in question agreed to be your “girlfriend”).
 You didn’t even have to talk to the girl to be considered “a couple.”
 Well it’s time to man up!